 The District will use a two-committee process managed and supported by the Facilities & Construction Contract Administrator.
-There must be different personnel on each committee.

-- The Short-List Committee will be composed of administrators from:
+- The Short-List Committee will be composed of district staff from:

-- o Facilities & Construction;
+- Facilities & Construction;

 - o Maintenance;

-- o Purchasing;

-- o User representative.
+- District Staff as designated.

 The Short-List Committee will review and rank all RFQ responses.